DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-14-notifications-iteration.md

 ## Changing ‘Online notification’ to ‘Notifications area’

-In the previous iteration we referred to in-service notifications as ‘Online notifications’ but users didn’t really understand what that meant.
+In the previous iteration we referred to in-service notifications as ‘Online notifications’ but users did not really understand what that meant.

 If we use ‘Notifications area’
 Then it’ll be easier for users to understand it